inferno-framework/fhir-validator-wrapper/rest-api.md

 - **Query Params:**
 `version=[NPM package version]` (Optional)
 - **Response:**
-the NPM ID, version, and list of profile URLs of the loaded IG
+the NPM ID, version, and list of profile URLs of the loaded IG.
+[See here](#loading-an-ig-by-id-and-version) for an example.

 #### Load a custom IG
 - **Route:**